Darlington provincial park

 2.3.
 Robinson Creek Trail

 This trail begins and ends at the Visitor Centre.
-It comes along with Robinson Creek through a wooded gorge filled with old willow, Staghorn Sumac, maple trees and various flora and fauna.
+It comes along Robinson Creek through a wooded gorge filled with old willow, Staghorn Sumac, maple trees, and various flora and fauna.
 This trail can be quickly completed within half an hour.

 2.4.
 Waterfront Trail